-- Networking I spent almost years in college learning networking and still understand the fundamentals, how packets are sent and received, changing IP addresses and using custom DNS servers, Hosts, etc. I worked part-time as a network administrator in a medical clinic for years so I know how to get around a network
+- Computer networking – I spent years in college learning networking and still understand the fundamentals, how packets are sent and received, changing IP addresses and using custom DNS servers, HOSTS file, etc. I worked part-time as a network administrator in a medical clinic for years so I know how to get around a network

 - PHP belongs on this list because as long as I have to support or use WordPress in the foreseeable future, PHP will be an ongoing learning and look-something-up language for me, with good features to use such as namespacing introduced in PHP 5.3 and the performance improvements from PHP 7 and 8

-- VMs – I moved away from MAMP and similar development environments to now use mostly Vagrant or Docker with Virtualbox VMs as well as Laravel Valet or Homestead.
+- VMs – I moved away from MAMP and similar development environments to now use mostly Vagrant or Docker with Virtualbox VMs as well as Laravel Valet, Homestead, or Lando.
 The portability built using a few commands is powerful and I prefer not integrate deeply into the OS